Susiee03/cs61b/proj2/gitlet-design.md

 ```

 <!-- use `` to wrap any thing you think it has something to do with code or CLI (Command Line Interface). -->
-- `HEAD`: stores a path to tell git where is the HEAD commit

 >>>>>>> 1169f9aeb83e190567c284318edcb3273729ffdc

 ### Class 1: Repository
-ensure the structure of gitlet, and created the persistence.
+Ensure the structure of gitlet, and created the persistence.

 #### Fields